Vietnam House, by celebrity chef Luke Nguyen, delivers high-end Vietnamese dining in elegant surroundings.

-The times may have changed but the restored colonial building in the heart of Ho Chi Minh City still evokes feelings of nostalgia and grandeur, even before you set foot inside.
+The times may have changed but the restored colonial building in the heart of Ho Chi Minh City, known as Saigon until reunification in 1976, still evokes feelings of nostalgia and grandeur, even before you set foot inside.

 From its storied street corner location and art deco interior to its modern take on Vietnamese classics, Vietnam House is a dining experience that ignites the senses.

 The first thing you notice when you step inside the 180-seat restaurant is the obligatory stack of freshly-minted cookbooks by the celebrity chef.

 But it’s the extravagant fit out that really demands your full attention – from the marble floor and towering columns, to the decorative glass fan dividers and the calming tones of teal blue.

 Up a marble staircase there are separate rooms from private dining or large groups.

 The menu here is a modern take on popular Vietnamese classics.
 Nguyen’s influence comes through with fusion dishes such as Australian pork ribs slow-cooked in young coconut juice and served with carrot puree and choy sum.